 Any of the pipeline runs used frequently can be marked as a favorite along with an optional description from both Pipeline runs as well as Action Required tabs.

 The favorite runs can be re-run, ignored as well as removed from Favorites.

-- In the Overview section, customers can now see a list of triggers associated with a Data Factory pipeline, as well as recurrence data for scheduled triggers.
+In the Overview section, users can view the list of triggers associated with a Data Factory pipeline, as well as recurrence data for scheduled triggers.

 The Data Factory Pipeline section allows users to quickly re-run failed pipeline runs from the source pipeline that is currently being explored within the specified hours.

 The configuration created to run immediately can also be saved for future use in the Automated Tasks section.

 This feature allows users to quickly rerun the pipeline runs that failed within the specified hours (Minimum 1 hour).